SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 ##### The Qrexec Policy

 For each Qrexec service,
-we must also specify a Qrexec policy to whitelist RPC calls from specific VMs.
+we must also specify a Qrexec policy to whitelist calls from specific VMs.
-In this case,
+In this case, we want to allow $\sysusb \rightarrow \DomZ$ calls, and deny all other calls:
-since we a single source VM and a single target VM, the Qrexec policy is quite straightforward:

 ```text {% raw %}
 sys-usb dom0 ask,default_target=dom0